 - All pregnant employees are entitled to 26 weeks' ordinary maternity leave (OML) and 26 weeks' additional maternity leave (AML), regardless of their length of service.

-- An employee is prohibited from working in the two weeks (four weeks if she works in a factory) immediately following the birth of a child.
+- An employee is prohibited from working in the two weeks (four weeks if working in a factory) immediately following the birth of a child.

 - The employment contract continues as normal during maternity leave, with the exception of pay.